Thepnathi/temporal-network-visualisation/README.md

-# Temporal Graph Network Visualisation
+# Temporal Network Visualisation with D3.js

-Currently working on a graph network slider.
-The slider will allow for displaying the nodes and vertices based of the availability at the given time.
+This tool will allows the user to input dataset which consists of nodes and links and the library will plot the dynamic network.
+Unlike static network, the links between nodes will be displayed depending on the selected time.

 ## How to Use This

-Dependency
-The only dependency is the d3 library.
-I am currently using version 6 of the minified web version - https://d3js.org/d3.v6.min.js
+Input the data.

 ## How To Run
 This is the development guide to start the server.
 On the terminal ensure you are in the directory and run the command below: